 Because the grant of awards under the 2010 Plan is within the discretion of the Compensation Committee, the Company cannot determine the dollar value or number of shares of Common Stock that will in the future be received by or allocated to any participant in the 2010 Plan.
-Accordingly, in lieu of providing information regarding benefits that will be received under the 2010 Plan, the following table provides information concerning the benefits that were received by the following persons and groups during fiscal 2010 under the 1996 Plan: each named executive officer; all current executive officers, as a group; all current Directors who are not executive officers, as a group; and all employees who are not executive officers, as a group.
+Accordingly, in lieu of providing information regarding benefits that will be received under the 2010 Plan, the following table provides information concerning the benefits that were received by the following persons and groups during fiscal 2010 under the 1996 Plan: each named executive officer; all current executive officers, as a group; all current Directors who are not executive officers, as a group.

-Opti ons Restricted Stock Name and Position Average Exercise Price Number (#) Number (#) Ronald D. Croatti Chairman of the Board, President and Chief Executive Officer - 400,000 Steven S. Sintros Vice President and Chief Financial Officer \$42.55 8,000 Cynthia Croatti Executive Vice President and Treasurer \$42.55 12,000 Bruce P. Boynton Senior Vice President, Operations \$42.55 8,000 David M. Katz Vice President, Sales and Marketing \$42.55 8,000 - All current executive officers, as a group \$42.55 44,000 400,000 All current Directors who are not executive officers, as a group \$53.20 9,000 12,000 All current employees who are not executive officers, as a group \$42.55 68,500
+Opti ons Restricted Stock Name and Position Average Exercise Price Number (#) Number (#) Ronald D. Croatti Chairman of the Board, President and Chief Executive Officer - - 400,000 Steven S. Sintros Vice President and Chief Financial Officer \$42.55 8,000 - Cynthia Croatti Executive Vice President and Treasurer \$42.55 12,000 - Bruce P. Boynton Senior Vice President, Operations \$42.55 8,000 - David M. Katz Vice President, Sales and Marketing \$42.55 8,000 - All current executive officers, as a group \$42.55 44,000 400,000 all current Directors who are not executive officers, as a group \$53.20 9,000 12,000 all current employees who are not executive officers, as a group \$42.55 68,500 -